wellcometrust/grants_tagger_light/README.md

 This process is optional to run, since it can be directly managed by the `Train` process.
 - If you run it manually, it will store the data in local first, which can help if you need finetune in the future, rerun, etc.
-- If not, the project will preprocess and then run, without any extra I/O operations on disk, which may add latency depending on the infrastructure.
+- If not run it, the `train` step will preprocess and then run, without any extra I/O operations on disk, which may add latency depending on the infrastructure.

 It requires data in `jsonl` format for parallelization purposes.
 In `data/raw` you can find `allMesH_2021.jsonl`